In 2024, Black Forest Mushrooms owner Nathanael Engen demonstrates how the urban farm grows mushrooms at its downtown Everett location.

 The need?
 To replace faulty production equipment.

 The root?
-Founder Nathanael Engen says he was screwed from the get-go when he sought financing to scale up, and screwed again in his businesses’ hour of need.
+Founder Nathanael Engen feels he was screwed from the get-go when he sought financing to scale up, and screwed again in his businesses’ hour of need.
 He’s already laid off his 20 employees.

 The business has been hailed as innovative and a solution to food deficits.